 Flights from Korea to Croatia

-Having started this route in 2018, Korean Airlines operate a thrice-weekly (on Mondays, Wednesdays and Fridays) service from Seoul Incheon Airport to Zagreb Franjo Tudjman Airport.
-Although this service did operate year-round, as of autumn/winter 2019 this service will stop operating for the year at the end of November.
-It will then restart in 2020 on 23rd April (delayed from 31st March), this time operating on Tuesdays, Thursdays and Saturdays, with the route running until 13th October 2020.
-Flight time is 11 hours and 40 minutes.
+Having started this route in 2018, Korean Airlines operated a thrice-weekly (on Mondays, Wednesdays and Fridays) service from Seoul Incheon Airport to Zagreb Franjo Tudjman Airport.
+Although this service operated year-round, as of autumn/winter 2019 this service stopped operating for the year at the end of November.
+This flight route was understandably postponed for 2020 and has sadly not since resumed.

 Other options for flights from Asia to Croatia